ikhsan993/Uji-Kompetensi-Dumbways/README.md

 # Uji-Kompetensi-Dumbways
-A simple CRUD program of Province and Conty in Indonesia Made for admission test of dumbways fullstack javascript program
+A simple CRUD program of Province and County in Indonesia Made for admission test of dumbways fullstack javascript program